-Once the Client has established his/her investment objectives, goals, risk tolerance, and an overall asset allocation, the Vantage Manager will assist the Client in selecting an appropriate strategy for all or part of the Client's asset allocation in the Vantage account.
+Once a Client has established his/her investment objectives, goals, risk tolerance, and an overall asset allocation, the Vantage Manager will assist the Client in selecting an appropriate strategy for all or part of the Client's asset allocation in the Vantage account.
 To implement a Client's investment objectives and risk tolerance, a Vantage Manager may utilize fundamental, qualitative, quantitative and/or technical research published by Stifel or another source.
 Vantage Managers may also employ short-term purchases and/or limited options trading, provided such strategies are suitable and appropriate for the Client and, as applicable, approved for the account.
-Accounts in the Vantage Program may differ depending on client objectives and Vantage Managers may have one or more approaches that they use in managing Client accounts.
-Each Client is encouraged to discuss and review with the applicable Vantage Manager how the account will be managed, as well as the specific risks applicable to the Client's Vantage account.
+Accounts in the Vantage Program may differ, depending on client objectives, and Vantage Managers may utilize multiple strategies and/or customize a strategy to fit particular Client accounts.
+Each Client is encouraged to discuss and review with the applicable Vantage Manager how the account will be managed and the types of investments to be made, as well as the specific risks applicable to the Client's Vantage account.